Simon-Re/mut-vacc/README.md

 ## mutvacc-tools.py

 Contains, aside some auxillary functions, the main class and the function **run-stochastic**.
 This function simulates a population in our extended SIR model for a time period of time T. For details on the model, please see <https://www.medrxiv.org/content/10.1101/2021.02.08.21251383v1>.
-All relevant paramters can be accessed and modified before a simulation is run.
+All relevant parameters can be accessed and modified before a simulation is run.

 ## generate-graphs.py